American Association (2011-Present)

 2011 marked a major change as the Goldeyes (along with Fargo-Moorhead, Gary SouthShore, and Kansas City) joined the independent American Association.
 The league, which formed in 2006, was now a 14-team circuit with only four teams qualifying for the postseason.
 This meant simply making the playoffs would be a challenge for any team—and the Goldeyes were up to the task.
 Despite a new league and many more opponents fighting for position, the Goldeyes won a franchise-best 60 games, and used a dominant finish (17-8) to put away the American Association North Division.
 In one of the most exciting playoff series in team history, the Goldeyes fell in heartbreaking fashion to the St. Paul Saints in the ninth inning of the decisive fifth game at Midway Stadium.
 Walker became the franchise leader in wins, Price Kendall won American Association Rookie of the Year, and Forney was voted American Association Manager of the Year.
 In terms of fan support, the Goldeyes picked up where they left off in the Northern League.
 A 5,740 per game average not only topped the American Association, but all of independent baseball, and helped Winnipeg take its first American Association Organization of the Year award.

 2014 proved to be another banner year for the Goldeyes with a franchise-record 63 wins and the team’s second North Division title in four seasons.
 Shaw Park hosted its third All-Star Game, and the Goldeyes were well-represented with six players making the North Division squad.
-Casey Haerther and Tyler Kuhn tied for second in the league with a .360 batting average while Nick Hernandez posted a 12-2 record en route to being named the American Association’s Pitcher of the Year.
-On June 4th at Sioux Falls, five pitchers combined on the first no-hitter in team history in the nightcap of a double header.
+Casey Haerther and Tyler Kuhn tied for second in the league with a .360 batting average, while Nick Hernandez posted a 12-2 record en route to being named the American Association’s Pitcher of the Year.
+On June 4th at Sioux Falls, five Goldeyes’ pitchers combined on the first no-hitter in team history in the nightcap of a double header.

 Winnipeg returned to the postseason in style in 2016, winning the American Association championship for a second time in five years.
-The Goldeyes qualified for the playoffs on the final day of the regular season when left-handed pitcher Kevin McGovern tossed a complete game, two-hitter over the RedHawks that clinched the American Association wild card.
+The Goldeyes qualified for the playoffs on the final day of the regular season when left-handed pitcher Kevin McGovern tossed a complete game two-hitter over the RedHawks that clinched the American Association wild card.
 In the Division Series, the Goldeyes came back from a 2-1 series deficit against the St. Paul Saints, winning Games Four and Five on the road.
 In the decisive fifth game, right-hander Mikey O’Brien worked seven shutout innings on three days of rest to help propel the Goldeyes into their ninth league final in team history.
-The Goldeyes would fall behind 2-1 in the Championship Series to Wichita, but once again rallied for road wins in Game Four and Game Five.
+The Goldeyes also fell behind 2-1 in the Championship Series to Wichita, but once again rallied for road wins in Games Four and Five.
 Reggie Abercrombie hit two home runs and set a franchise playoff single-game record with seven RBI in the deciding game.
 Earlier in the year, Abercrombie became the American Association’s all-time leader in home runs, and was named the league’s inaugural Scott Miller/Brian Rose Man of the Year.
 Outfielders David Rohm and Willie Cabrera were named Postseason All-Stars.
-The offence as a whole led the league with 594 runs scored and set an American Association record with 462 walks.
+The offence as a whole led the league with 594 runs scored, and set an American Association record with 462 walks.
 On 10 different occasions, the pitching staff combined to allow three or fewer base hits.